 A certification from the North American Board of Certified Energy Practitioners is not a prerequisite for declaring oneself a solar installer, and there are certainly experienced solar contractors who run reputable and successful businesses without it.
 But if you’re unsure how to validate the credentials of the installer in question, looking for one with a NABCEP certification is a safe place to start.

-Hannah West writes professionally for Home Improvement Leads with the goal of empowering homeowners with the expert guidance and educational tools they need to take on big home projects with confidence.
+Hannah West writes professionally for Home Improvement Leed with the goal of empowering homeowners with the expert guidance and educational tools they need to take on big home projects with confidence.